takuya/php-7z-cmd-wrapper/README.md

 ### character encodings.

 `7z` command will encode filenames by shell ENV[LANG].
-So we should take care of encoding using shell env LANG='' and php string.
+So we should take care of encoding using shell env LANG='XXX' and php mb_string.

 cp932(jp/windows/filename) example. #01 using utf8
 ```php